osborngh/UtilsAndDS/README.md

 # Simple DS and Utils

-Just for fun.
-Just Play Around
-It is not remotely as robust as the `Standard Library`.
+Please note that this is a learning aid but i'm learning DS.

-NOTE: Currently focused on ints only.
-I will implement generic type support later
+NOTE: Currently focused on Integers only.
+Generic type support will come (eventually) later.

+PS.
+Pretty Sure this project will be abandoned in a jiffy